 Make sure you check their website and avoid visiting during prayer or times that they are closed.

 Haji Lane is an eclectic and colourful street located in Little India.
-It’s a beautiful location for photography and definitely worth seeing when you’re in Singapore.
+It’s a beautiful location for photography and definitely one of the places to visit when you’re in Singapore.

 As it’s a public street, Haji Lane is an entirely free place to visit in Singapore.
 We recommend checking out Moosh Softserve, their flavours are out of this world.
 We enjoyed the Apple Crumble and Nutella Brownies Cheesecake soft serve ice creams.